chettriyuvraj/leveldb-clone/memdb/README.md

 ## Misc
 - All our iterators are designed such that it contains a starting value before the first Next() call
 - An extra search op done to change db size for both get and put - to preserve simplicity instead of changing interface
+- We send extra metadata to our skip lists as a byte slice to indicate if a note is a regular node or a _tombstone_ node

 ### To dos
 - Look at memdb implementation for refactors.